lennysgarage/lennysgarage/README.md

 ## Hi there 👋, I'm Jonathan Marcantonio

-I'm currently a Software Engineering intern at [RedHat](https://github.com/RedHatOfficial), and a Computer Science student at the University of Toronto Mississauga!
+I'm currently a Software Engineering intern at [Red Hat](https://github.com/RedHatOfficial), and a Computer Science student at the University of Toronto Mississauga!

 ### Languages: